w3f/polkadot-wiki/docs/learn/learn-staking.md

 - `block production`, i.e. the way multiple blocks candidates are produced, and
 - `block finality`, i.e. the way only one block out of many candidates is selected and added to the canonical chain (see [this](learn-consensus.md/#probabilistic-vs-provable-finality) article for more information about finality).

 Proof-of-Work (PoW) and Proof-of-Stake (PoS) are well-known mechanisms used to reach consensus in a secure and trustless way on public blockchains, where we have many participants who do not know each other (and probably never will).
-In PoW networks, network security relies on the fact that the miners (responsible for adding blocks to the chain) must compete to solve difficult mathematic puzzles to add blocks - a solution that has been criticized for energy wastage.
+In PoW, network security relies on the fact that the miners (responsible for adding blocks to the chain) must compete to solve difficult mathematic puzzles to add blocks - a solution that has been criticized for energy wastage.
 For doing this work, miners are typically rewarded with tokens.
 In PoS networks like {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} the security of the network depends on the amount of capital locked on the chain: the more the capital locked the lower the chance of an attack on the network, as the attacker needs to incur a heavy loss to orchestrate a successful attack (more on this later on).
 The process of locking tokens on the chain is called `staking`.

 Similar to the miners in PoW networks, PoS networks have `validators` but they do not have to compete with each other to solve mathematical puzzles and are instead pre-selected to produce the blocks based on the stake backing them.
-Token holders can lock funds on chain and for doing so, they are getting `staking rewards`.
+Token holders can lock funds on the chain and for doing so, they are getting `staking rewards`.
 There is thus an economic incentive for token holders to become active participants who contribute to the security and economic stability of the network.
 PoS networks in general are therefore more inclusive than PoW networks, as participants do not need to have either technical knowledge about blockchain technology or experience in running mining equipment.

 PoS ensures that everybody participating in the staking process has "skin in the game" and thus can be held accountable.
-In case of misbehavior participants in the staking process can be punished or `slashed`, and depending on the gravity of the situation, their stake can be partly or fully confiscated by the network.
+In case of misbehavior, participants in the staking process can be punished or `slashed`, and depending on the gravity of the situation, their stake can be partly or fully confiscated by the network.
 It is not in a staker's economic interest to orchestrate an attack and risk losing tokens.
 Any rational actor staking on the network would want to get rewarded, and the PoS network rewards good behavior and punishes bad behavior.

 ## Nominated Proof-of-stake overview

-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} implements NPoS (Nominated Proof-of-Stake), a relatively novel and sophisticated mechanism to select the validators who are allowed to participate in its [consensus](learn-consensus.md) protocol.
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} implements [Nominated Proof-of-Stake (NPoS)](learn-consensus.md/#nominated-proof-of-stake),
+a relatively novel and sophisticated mechanism to select the validators who are allowed to participate in its [consensus](learn-consensus.md) protocol.
 The NPoS encourages {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} holders to participate as nominators.

-[Nominated Proof-of-Stake (NPoS)](learn-consensus.md/#nominated-proof-of-stake) encourages {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }}
+NPoS encourages {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }}
 holders to participate as `nominators`.

 Nominators may back up to
 {{ polkadot: <RPC network="polkadot" path="consts.staking.maxNominations" defaultValue={16}/> :polkadot }}
 {{ kusama: <RPC network="kusama" path="consts.staking.maxNominations" defaultValue={24}/> :kusama }}
 validators as trusted validator candidates, and the network will automatically distribute the stake among validators in an even manner.
 Also, in NPoS the stake of both nominators and validators can be slashed.
-For an in-depth review of NPoS check
-[this](https://research.web3.foundation/en/latest/polkadot/NPoS/index.html) research article.
+For an in-depth review of NPoS see [this](https://research.web3.foundation/en/latest/polkadot/NPoS/index.html) research article.

 ### Nominating validators

-The action of nominating consists of a) locking or bonding tokens (stake) on chain, and 2) nominating a set of validator candidates to whom the stake will be allocated. {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} uses tools ranging from election theory to game theory to discrete optimization, to develop an efficient validator selection process that offers fair representation and security, thus avoiding uneven power and
+The action of nominating consists of a) locking or bonding tokens (stake) on the chain, and b) nominating a set of validator candidates to whom the stake will be allocated. {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} uses tools ranging from election theory to game theory to discrete optimization, to develop an efficient validator selection process that offers fair representation and security, thus avoiding uneven power and